MatthewWilliamNoble/CodingPortfolio/ProjectEuler/README.md

 > A website dedicated to the fascinating world of mathematics and programming.

-It is a phenomenal resource to practice quantitative questions, and in answering those questions, learn algorithms, memory management, and simply the ins and outs of a particular language.
+It is a phenomenal resource to practice quantitative questions, and in answering those questions, learn all about various topics within mathematics and computer science.

-This folder will house my coded solutions.
+This repo will house my coded solutions.

 All the best,
 Matthew